Microbiome science

 • Fibre from cabbage (preserved through fermentation).

-• Bioactive compounds from cabbage (sulforaphane, isothiocyanates).
+• Bioactive compounds from cabbage (isothiocyanates and other glucosinolate breakdown products).

-• Low calorie (15 kcal per 100 g).
+• Low calorie (about 19 kcal per 100 g).

 Sauerkraut vs kimchi